-The NSW Rural Health Plan: Towards 2021 aims to strengthen the capacity of rural health services to provide world class connected and seamless care for people living in regional, rural and remote NSW.
+The NSW Rural Health Plan: Towards 2021 strengthened the capacity of rural health services to provide world class connected and seamless care for people living in regional, rural and remote NSW.

 Key rural health issues in the plan were identified via extensive consultation with rural clinicians, service providers and communities, as well as state and local government representatives.
-The development and implementation of the plan is also supported by the Ministerial Advisory Committee for Rural Health, which is appointed by the Minister for Health.
+The plan was also supported by the Ministerial Advisory Committee for Rural Health.